seneca86/Midterm_EMS/test.md

 * c) Right
 * d) None is correct

-28. Based on the above charts, what type of statistical relationship appears to be the one between the variable `horsepower` and `cylinder`?
+28. Based on the above charts, what type of *approximate* statistical relationship appears to be the one between the variable `horsepower` and `cylinder`?
 * a) Linearly decreasing: horsepower decreases with the numbers of cylinders since they are less efficient in distributing the power.
 * b) Normally distributed: horsepower reaches its peak at 80 cylinders.
 * c) Non-linearly growing: horsepower increases with the number of cylinders.